In a Nutshell:

 The ottoman comes with an extension module that allows the chair to accommodate users up to 6’3” tall, which is a small but noteworthy plus.
 Credit should be given where it is due, and while this chair is lacking in other areas, kudos to Real Relax for this addition.

 As you might expect on a chair with few features, the remote is easy to use, and the chair is easy to master.
 There’s no learning curve here.
 Sit down, lean back, and keep your fingers crossed that you enjoy your massage!

 The chair has casters mounted to the bottom.
-There’s not a lot of clearance, so if you have plush carpet, they might not help much when you go to move it, but if you’re using an area rug, or have hardwood floors, then moving it from one are to another is a snap.
+There’s not a lot of clearance, so if you have plush carpet, it might not help much when you go to move it, but if you’re using an area rug, or have hardwood floors, then moving it from one area to another is a snap.